dotnet/corefx/Documentation/project-docs/triage.md

 ### Constraints for shipping in the .NET Framework

-Each release of .NET Framework ships to over one billion machines word-wide and installs as an *in-place* update, requiring each fix to meet a high level of quality and compatibility.
+Each release of .NET Framework ships to over one billion machines world-wide and installs as an *in-place* update, requiring each fix to meet a high level of quality and compatibility.
 Each fix is reviewed extensively to determine which release if any is most appropriate.

 Here are some of the factors that are considered:

 * **Backward compatibility**.
 We do not want to break existing applications.
 * **Risk and/or size of the change**.
 We need to consider whether the change is on a common code path or causes a lot of churn.
 * **Measurable quality of the change**.
-We need to pay attention to our ability test the change in an complete end-to-end fashion.
+We need to pay attention to our ability to test the change in an complete end-to-end fashion.
 * **Value of the change**.
-All the risks outlined above need to be balanced against how many customers the change will help or how much the change will help customers.
+All the risks outlined above need to be balanced against how many customers the change will help and how much the change will help customers.

 ### How you can tell whether a change will be ported